pmneo/ts-importer/README.md

 ## Configuration

+This can be configured in `.vscode/settings.json`.

+Settings will only be applied on startup or executing the reindex command.

 > tsimporter.filesToScan - Glob for which files in your workspace to scan, defaults to `['**/*.ts','**/*.tsx']`

 > tsimporter.filesToExclude - Glob for files to exclude from watch and scan, e.g `./out/**`.
 Defaults to nothing